The Adventures of Quentin Durward: Plot

 find out if the beautiful young heiress, Isabelle, Countess of Marcroy, would be a suitable wife for his aged uncle.
-The marriage has been arranged by Charles, Duke of Burgundy, for his allegedly rich ward to cement an alliance with Scotland.
+The marriage has been arranged by Charles, Duke of Burgundy, for his rich ward to cement an alliance with Scotland.
 She wants nothing to do with it, so she runs away and seeks the protection of Charles' great rival, Louis XI, King of France.
 Quentin pursues and manages to foil an attempted robbery by brigands under the command of Count William de La Marck, though Isabelle continues on her way unaware of her protector's identity.

 Nearing the court of King Louis, Quentin tries, but fails, to save the life of a gypsy.
 However, the dead man's brother, Hayraddin, is grateful for his efforts.
 Louis, who had ordered the man's hanging as a Burgundian spy, and distrusts honest men, such as Quentin, orders him to leave France.
 The Scotsman is not easily deterred.
 He sneaks into the heavily guarded castle and awakens Louis in his bed with a dagger at his throat.
 Louis is impressed and enlists Quentin in his service.

 Upon the unexpected arrival of Count Phillip de Creville, a Burgundian ambassador seeking Isabelle, Louis orders Quentin to guard her and to keep her presence secret.
 During the time they spend together, she and Quentin begin to fall in love.